• Home

 • As the spools dry, it is time to create the trees.
 To start, add a bead of hot glue to the base of a Styrofoam cone.
 Then, wrap the yarn around that bead of hot glue so it stays in place.
 You don’t have to hot glue the entire cone, this first wrap of yarn needs to stay in place to create a good foundation for the rest of the yarn.
 Do not cover the bottom/underside of the cone with yarn.
 It will make it hard to glue to the spool and it won’t stand straight.

 • Now that the first layer of yarn is on the cone/tree (I am going to call it a tree from here on out because that is really what I call the cone shapes), it is time to wrap the rest of it.
 On some of the trees, I wrapped the yarn in a single, continuous layer as I went up the tree.
 On other trees, I wrapped the yarn in no particular order to give it a more organic, “not-so-perfect” look.
 I would wrap the yarn heavier in some areas and not so heavy in others.
-I really like how both versions turned out.
+Both versions turned out.
 I felt like working from the base to the top was the easiest.
 As I got to the top of the tree, I would add another bead of hot glue so it would stay in place.
 Then, I cut the yarn and added a dab of hot glue on the very top to hold the end of yarn down and in place.
 (You can get a better idea of how this worked in the video below.)

 • Once the yarn is on the tree and the ribbon spool is dry, it is time to put them together.
 Add hot glue to one end of the spool and center the bottom of the Styrofoam tree to the spool.